The Beautiful People (song): Versions and releases

 In addition to the version on the Antichrist Superstar album and the version on the single (which differ only in the length of the introductory noise) a radio edit also exists, which removes the profanity.
 The phrase "hate every motherfucker" has been replaced by the alternate lyric "hate every other hater", and the word "shit" has been excised.
 This radio edit is the version used in the music video for "The Beautiful People".

 Three official remixes of "The Beautiful People" have been released.
 The first, "The Horrible People", was created by Danny Saber and appears on the 1997 Remix & Repent EP; the remix features a fast-tempo drum n bass backing track, and accents the original song's swing jazz-inflected rhythm with brass and piano samples.
 J. G. Thirlwell's "The Not-So-Beautiful People" is a straight industrial reworking of the track, with rhythmic vocal samples and churning, filtered synthesizers.
 It was used as the opening theme for WWF Raw is War for only a few weeks in March 1997.
-Later an edited version of the song was used as the opening theme for WWE Smackdown! from 2001 to 2003, and a remix of it was included on WWF Forceable Entry and a 10-inch picture disc single of the song.
+Later an edited version of the song was used as the opening theme for WWF/E SmackDown! from 2001 to 2003, and a remix of it was included on WWF Forceable Entry and a 10-inch picture disc single of the song.

-Marilyn Manson's 2004 greatest hits compilation, Lest We Forget, contains a slightly reworked version of the track.
+Marilyn Manson's 2004 greatest hits compilation, Lest We Forget: The Best Of, contains a slightly reworked version of the track.
 The longer introduction from the single version has been restored, and certain musical elements (most notably, an organ-like sound not noticeable in the previously released versions) have been made more pronounced.
 In 2010, Christina Aguilera released "The Beautiful People" from her film Burlesque, which samples the song.

 In 1997, MTV News reported that Manson had expressed interest in collaborating with Snoop Dogg to produce a rock/rap version of "The Beautiful People".
 It is unknown if the collaboration ever actually occurred, although in his September 4, 1997 keynote address at the CMJ Music Marathon, the singer referred to the project as "something I would still love to do" and blamed the hectic touring schedules of both his own band and the rapper for the delay.
 To date the remix has never materialized.